lingjzhu/CharsiuG2P/README.md

 Pretrained models are hosted at [HuggingFace model hub](https://huggingface.co/charsiu) with the prefix "G2P".

 ### Training and fine-tuning

+The code we used to train and finetune models in our paper can be found in the [notebooks/ folder](https://github.com/lingjzhu/CharsiuG2P/tree/main/notebooks).

 ### Docker image for *espeak-ng*
 For some phonetically regular languages, a rule-based G2P system works quite well.
 This can be done with *espeak-ng*.
 However, since the compilation of *espeak-ng* is non-trivial, we have provided a docker image of *espeak-ng* for quick use.